Vincent1984/InspiniaBootstrapWakandaCRUD/README.md

 1. Open Wakanda Studio
 2. Create a new Solution.
-3. In the backend dialog, choose "Login Emp-Comp Gen"
+3. In the backend dialog, choose "Login Emp-Comp Gen" (if you do not have this option, install the backend template https://github.com/rmello4d/EmployeeCompanyLogin)
 4. In the Web dialog, choose "Angular 4 Inspinia Company"
 5. Hit the button create
-6. Once the project is created, just hit the button Run !
+6. Once the project is created, just click the button Run !

 Enjoy your template.